 I’d say that Japan during the sakura blooming season counts for a pink place.
 But for more specific – and more vibrant – experience, visit the Hitsujiyama Park.
 It is famous for its Shibazakura blossoms.
 Also known as moss phlox (and not an actual moss), the plant transforms the ground into a bright pink carpet that contrasts with the white of Mt.
 Fuji that stands in the distance.
 The phlox blooms from late April to early May, so this is one of the places where a disrupted flight could make you miss all of the pinks.

 Lake Reba, however, is pink all year round!
 Located in Senegal, this lake is colored by a bacteria which produces the pinkish pigment to absorb sunlight (bacterias don’t have many hobbies).
 Apparently, the colors are best during the dry season (from November to June), which makes this lake a good destination for people from northern climes who are tired of winter.

-Who would have thought you’d find pink stuff in craggy ol’ Scotland?
+Who would have thought you’d find pink stuff in craggy of’ Scotland?
 Well, if you have a castle, you can paint it whatever color you please.
-Anyone who objects will be faced by a very literal question of “you and who’s army?”
-Craigievar castle was built in 1626, restored in the 19th century and received its pink-ish, historically accurate harling (“a rough-cast wall finish consisting of lime and aggregate, notable for its rough texture”) in 2007.
+Anyone who objects will be faced by a very literal question of “you and who’s the army?”
+Craigievar Castle was built in 1626, restored in the 19th century and received its pink-ish, historically accurate harling (“a rough-cast wall finish consisting of lime and aggregate, notable for its rough texture”) in 2007.

 Granted, February 27th is but a single day.
-Therefore, it can be easily ruined by a disrupted flight… or a cancelled flight… or even overbooking!
-That’s why you shouldn’t give into the bullying from the airlines.
+Therefore, it can be easily ruined by a disrupted flight… or a canceled flight… or even overbooking!
+That’s why you shouldn’t give in to the bullying from the airlines.
 Fight for your rights by claiming compensation via Skycop!
-With up to €600 in compensation being on the line, you can’t afford not to!
+With up to €600 in compensation being on the line, you can’t afford to!